 Registering for a Cooperstown baseball tournament should be easy, but unfortunately, it’s not.
 Its popularity means that most, if not all weeks during the summers end up sold out far in advance.

 This year in 2019, the player tournament fee was $995 each, for players and coaches.
-Starting in 2020, the Cooperstown Dreams Park tournament cost is $1,095, then it goes up to $1,295 in 2021 and 2022.
-This rate is all-inclusive, coming with food, lodging, partial uniforms, warm-up gear, all games, and so much more!
+The Cooperstown Dreams Park tournament cost is $1,295 in 2022 and 2023.
+This rate is all-inclusive and includes food, lodging, partial uniforms, warm-up gear, all games, and so much more!

 To register, you fill out a Dreams Park registration form a year in advance indicating your top 3 preferred weeks of attendance along with a $1,000 deposit.
 They’ll have you mail in a paper copy and a money order or cashier’s check.
 By October 1, they will indicate in writing which week your team will play, if any are available, and the next $3,000 is due November 1.
 The full remaining balance must be paid by March 1 of the tournament year.

-Currently, Cooperstown Dreams Park is accepting registrations for 2021 and 2022 tournaments.
+Currently, Cooperstown Dreams Park is accepting registrations for 2022 and 2023 tournaments.
 I highly suggest you apply as soon as you know you have a team that wants to go.
 You must have a minimum of 11 players and 2 coaches per team.
 You will also have to provide an umpire who stays in the barracks for free.
-Click here for more registration information.
+Click here for more information.

 Cooperstown Dreams Park tips – fields and facilities